GuillaumeJasmin/react-hoc-pipe/README.md

 "_Wait, why do not simply use only `withData()` and pass all data through it_" :question:

 Good question !
-And the anwser is simple: sometimes, you want to reuse a renderPipe, with the same parameter 95% of the time, and 5% remaining, you want to override it.
+And the anwser is simple: sometimes, you want to reuse a pipe, with the same parameter 95% of the time, and 5% remaining, you want to override it.

 Example: